SummerBoi718/BadApple-but-in-termux/README.md

 # ASCII Video Player

-This project converts video frames into ASCII art and plays them as an animated sequence in the terminal.
+This project converts video frames into ASCII art with edges and plays them as an animated sequence in the terminal.

 ## 📽️ How to Play the ASCII Animation
 To play the pre-generated ASCII animation, simply run: